ntrehout/fdj-ca/README.md

 Hello and welcome to my repository for the FDJ technical test.
 The purpose of this test is to create a web application that lists leagues, teams and players in world football.

-The dataset initially provided was a dump containing ~10 entities, which I found to be very lightweight to be able to to represent the ability of the applications to handle the imaginary load of a sports betting site.
+The dataset initially provided was a dump containing ~10 entries, which I found to be very lightweight to be able to to represent the ability of the applications to handle the imaginary load of a sports betting site.

 I therefore decided to create my own dump, which led to the development of a scraper and dump generator.